-The word mindfulness has been used in the Buddhist tradition for thousands of years to describe the state of optimum well-being and fulfillment.
+The word mindfulness has been used in the Buddhist tradition for thousands of years to describe the state of optimum well-being and fulfilment.

 Modern psychology has now adopted this term (and regularly references this state as the true cause of human happiness).